 A common misconception, however, is that term life insurance expires at a certain age.
 While insurance salesmen may discuss the policy ending at a certain age, this is not the factor the term is based on.

 Term insurance is based on a set period regardless of age, and the policy will expire at the end of that term.
 Permanent life insurance, on the other hand, will stay in effect until the payments lapse – you must pay this insurance on time in full every month for it to continue, while term life insurance may be paid up-front or in installments.

-Many people prefer term life insurance over permanent as they can ensure the policy stays in effect even if they suffer a financial loss.
+Many people in Chicago prefer term life insurance over permanent as they can ensure the policy stays in effect even if they suffer a financial loss.
 The period in which term life insurance can remain active can be as short as 1 year and as long as 30.
 Most people who are in good health will opt for 30-year life insurance.
 If you have received medical news or are older, a shorter term may be beneficial as it will have a lower premium.

 What Happens if I Outlive My Term Life Insurance?